Running Jobs

 Delta implements the Slurm batch environment to manage access to the compute nodes.
 Use the Slurm commands to run batch jobs or for interactive access (an “interactive job”) to compute nodes.
 See the Slurm quick start guide for an introduction to Slurm.
 There are multiple ways to access compute nodes on Delta.

-• srun . srun will run a single command through Slurm on a compute node. srun blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete. srun can be used to launch a shell to get interactive access to compute node(s); this is an “interactive job”, like so:
+• srun: srun will run a single command through Slurm on a compute node. srun blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete. srun can be used to launch a shell to get interactive access to compute node(s), this is an “interactive job”.
+The one thing you can’t do in an interactive job created by srun is to run srun commands; if you want to do that, use salloc.

-• salloc .
-Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
+• salloc: Also interactive, use salloc when you want to reserve compute resources for a period of time and interact with them using multiple commands.
 Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with srun.
-Type exit when finished with an salloc allocation if you want to end it before the time expires.
+Type exit when finished with a salloc allocation if you want to end it before the time expires.

-Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started:
+• Direct ssh access to a compute node in a running job is enabled once the job has started.
+See also, Monitoring a Node During a Job.
+In the following example, JobID 12345 is running on node cn001

 $ squeue --job jobid